ArchipelagoMW/Archipelago/worlds/zillion/docs/en_Zillion.md

 ## What changes are made to this game?

 The way the original game lets the player choose who to level up has a few drawbacks in a multiworld randomizer:
- - possible softlock from making bad choices (example: nobody has jump 3 when it's required)
+ - Possible softlock from making bad choices (example: nobody has jump 3 when it's required)
  - In multiworld, you won't be able to choose because you won't know it's coming beforehand.

 So this randomizer uses a new level-up system: